FDSN/datacenter-registry/README.md

 web service interface will be provided to allow clients to query the repository for entries.

-## Routing rules
+## Data center priority declarations

-A data center may specify one or more repositories with associated web service interfaces.
-Each repository entry may include routing rules for data requests.
-These rules are to be used to determine the primary, secondary, etc. data center from which specific data should be requested.
+Each repository declared by a center may include a priority for data sets.
+These priorities are to be used to determine the primary, secondary, etc. data center for specific data.

-Each routing rule entry may specify a network, station, location, channel, start time, end time and priority.
+Each data set entry may specify a network, station, location, channel, start time, end time and priority.
 Each of these are optional.
 In the case of identifiers and time range, when missing should be interpreted as "all", inclusively.
 In the case of priority, when missing should be interpreted as "unknown" and less than any explicitly specified priority.

-The central registry will include conflict detection to avoid the case where the same data is directed to two data center repositories with the same explicitly specified priority.
+The central registry will include conflict detection to avoid the case where the same priority is claimed by two data centers for the same data.

-_NOTE_: data centers that do not include routing rules for data they own or are otherwise delegated to serve must understand that users of the central registry will use their own logic to determine from which data center to request the data.
+_NOTE_: data centers that do not include priority designations for data they own or are otherwise delegated to serve must understand that users of the central registry will use their own logic to determine from which data center to request the data.
 This only applies to cases where the same data exist at multiple data centers.

 ## Service names